jondot/crunch/README.md

 ## The Processor
-Crunch comes with a built in processo rig, that packs its API into a ready-made processor:
+Crunch comes with a built in processor rig, that packs its API into a ready-made processor:

 ```go